LMP Automotive (NASDAQ:LMPX) Shares Up 3.1%

-In other LMP Automotive news, CEO Samer Tawfik sold 9,000 shares of the stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $4.15, for a total value of $37,350.00.
-Following the transaction, the chief executive officer now directly owns 902,000 shares in the company, valued at $3,743,300.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders sold 90,000 shares of company stock worth $381,240 over the last quarter.
-Insiders own 38.70% of the company’s stock.
+In other news, CEO Samer Tawfik sold 9,000 shares of LMP Automotive stock in a transaction dated Monday, April 4th.
+The shares were sold at an average price of $4.83, for a total value of $43,470.00.
+Following the completion of the transaction, the chief executive officer now owns 2,766,103 shares of the company’s stock, valued at approximately $13,360,277.49.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In the last ninety days, insiders sold 90,000 shares of company stock valued at $381,240.
+38.70% of the stock is owned by insiders.

 About LMP Automotive (NASDAQ:LMPX)